crossorigin="anonymous">

 Step Counts May Decrease After Firmware Updates

-Users often worry that fewer steps mean worse tracking, but this usually signifies improved measurement accuracy, removing inflated step counts.
+Users often worry that fewer steps mean worse tracking, but this usually indicates improved measurement accuracy by removing inflated step counts.

 Cycling and Other Non-Step Activities Aren’t Fully Captured